sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-17_a-brief-history-of-the-vijayan-rule-of-khotan.md

 +++
-title = "A brief history of the Vijayan rule ofxa0Khotan"
+title = "A brief history of the Vijayan rule of Khotan"

 +++
 Nilakantha Shastri brings attention to the Indian rulers of Khotan and